 Citizenship Attorney in Providence, Rhode Island

 If you want to find out if you are eligible to apply for U.S. citizenship, discover the steps you must take to become eligible, or begin the process of applying for citizenship, an immigration attorney can help you.
-If you live in Providence, Rhode Island, or in surrounding communities—including Boston, Massachusetts—call the Savage law to schedule a free consultation.
+If you live in Providence, Rhode Island, or in surrounding communities—including Boston, Massachusetts—call the Savage law to schedule a consultation.

 Citizenship Attorney in Providence, Rhode Island

 If you want to find out if you are eligible to apply for U.S. citizenship, discover the steps you must take to become eligible, or begin the process of applying for citizenship, an immigration attorney can help you.
-If you live in Providence, Rhode Island, or in surrounding communities—including Boston, Massachusetts—call the Savage law to schedule a free consultation.
+If you live in Providence, Rhode Island, or in surrounding communities—including Boston, Massachusetts—call the Savage law to schedule a consultation.